 Professors may apply for a CCK Scholar Grant ranging from $20,000 to $35,000 to help replace half of their salary while they're on sabbatical, or for time off for research and writing.
 If grants from other sources are also awarded to the applicant, the Foundationˇ¦s grant, when added to these other grants, must not exceed the recipientˇ¦s annual salary.
 Applications should be accompanied by a letter of support from the chairman of the department, from the dean of the college or from the provost of the university.
 This grant will be for one year.

 All applications must include the following items, in the order listed below:

-A list of grant recipients will be announced in late May of the year following the October deadline.
+- A list of grant recipients will be announced in early June of the year following the October deadline.

 The Chiang Ching-kuo Foundation for International Scholarly Exchange

 8361 B Greensboro Dr.